stackforge/puppet_openstack_builder/README.md

 first, log into your build server, and set it up:

- > export build_server_ip=X.X.X.X;bash -c "$(curl -fsS https://raw.github.com/CiscoSystems/master/openstack-installer/install-scripts/setup.sh)"
+ > export build_server_ip=X.X.X.X ; bash <(curl -fsS https://raw.github.com/CiscoSystems/openstack-installer/master/install-scripts/setup.sh)

 then, install it as a puppet master